Shenmue III: Release

 Shenmue III was released on November 19, 2019, 18 years after Shenmue II.
-It was published in China by Oasis Games on PlayStation 4 and the WeGame platform on PC.
-Shenmue III includes a letter to fans from Suzuki expressing his hope to develop Shenmue IV.

 A demo was released for Windows in September 2019.
 The Windows version of Shenmue III was exclusive to the Epic Games Store for the first year.
-The exclusivity announcement drew criticism from some fans.
-Kickstarter backers who had requested the Steam version were offered refunds.
+The exclusivity announcement drew criticism from some fans, and Kickstarter backers who had requested the Steam version were offered refunds.
+In China, Shenmue III was published by Oasis Games on PlayStation 4 and the WeGame platform on PC.

-In January 2020, Ys Net released the first Shenmue III downloadable content (DLC) expansion, "Battle Rally".
+In January 2020, Ys Net released the first Shenmue III downloadable content (DLC), "Battle Rally".
 As Ryo, Ren or Ryo's sparring partner Wei Zhen, players compete in arcade-style races.
 A "story quest" DLC expansion was released in February, and features the return of Zhang Shuqin from Shenmue II.
 The third DLC expansion, "Big Merry Cruise", was released in March.
-In April 2021, fans released a mod for the PC version that replaces the voices of Greg Chun and Kyle McCarley as Ren and Lan Di with Eric Kelso and Paul Lucas, who had voiced them in the original games.
+In April 2021, fans released a mod for the PC version that replaces the voices of Greg Chun and Kyle McCarley as Ren and Lan Di with Eric Kelso and Paul Lucas, who voiced them in the original games.

+On November 19, 2024, Ys Net announced that publishing rights had transferred from Deep Silver to Inin Games.
+On 18 August, 2025, Inin announced Shenmue III Enhanced for Windows, PlayStation 5, Xbox Series X and Series S, and an unspecified Nintendo console, with changes including improved visuals, new camera options, more non-player characters, and gameplay alterations.

 Reception

 According to the review aggregator website Metacritic, Shenmue III received "mixed or average reviews".
 Reviewers were divided over its similarity to the older games; some felt it was a faithful sequel, while others criticized it as outdated.
-According to GamesIndustry.biz, "Ys Net hasn't rebooted or reimagined its franchise; rather, it has made a game as if (for the most part) the intervening years never happened at all."
+According to Matthew Handrahan of GamesIndustry.biz, "Ys Net hasn't rebooted or reimagined its franchise; rather, it has made a game as if (for the most part) the intervening years never happened at all."

-Kirk McKeand of VG247 wrote that he enjoyed Shenmue III despite its "decades-old sensibilities".
-In a positive review, Martin Robinson of Eurogamer described it as "archaic and arcane ... completely ignorant of modern trends in open world gaming, or indeed trends of the last 20 years ...
+Martin Robinson of Eurogamer described Shenmue III as "archaic and arcane ... completely ignorant of modern trends in open world gaming, or indeed trends of the last 20 years ...
 It looks and plays like a Dreamcast game that's as off-kilter, maddening, magical and majestic as the original Shenmue games, both all-time classics.
 I think there's good reason to rejoice in that."

-GamesRadar+ described it as "a magnificent, authentic, totally uncompromised sequel that crucially ignores virtually every gaming trend of the past 18 years".
+Kirk McKeand of VG247 wrote that he enjoyed Shenmue III despite its "decades-old sensibilities".
+Justin Towell of GamesRadar+ described it as "a magnificent, authentic, totally uncompromised sequel that crucially ignores virtually every gaming trend of the past 18 years".
 Kyle Hilliard of IGN criticized the plot, feeling it moved the series no closer to a conclusion.
 At the 2020 NAVGTR Awards, Shenmue III won for best franchise adventure game and was nominated for best franchise original light mix score.